psurti/irest4j/README.md

 getBlogPosts.path=/posts/{{ctx.seqid}}
 ```
 #### Request/Response Level
-For each REST action in the actions list above these properties are specific to the endpoint:
+For each REST action in the actions list above, these properties are specific to the endpoint:

+Property **path** represents a static of dynamic URI endpoint to call.
+Additionally, URI can have parameters.
+Variables are dynamically substituted.

+**Example:**
+getItem.path=/items/{{item.id}}
+getItem.path=/items/10

 Property Name | Description | Example
 :----- | :---- | :-----